South Carolina Dog Bite Accident Lawyer

 South Carolina leash laws mandate that dogs be restrained by a leash no longer than six feet on public property.
 Failing to follow leash laws can weaken your case if your dog bites someone.

 However, even with a leash, strict liability may still apply depending on the circumstances.
-It’s best to speak with a lawyer to understand your specific situation.
+It’s a good idea to speak with a lawyer to gain a clear understanding of your specific situation.

 What if the Dog Escapes from a Secure Yard and Bites Someone?